The Richard Burton 10k is Back

 2020 saw a very successful virtual event with incredible support from runners as can be witnessed on the Facebook group for this race.
-We will publish the 2020 history page for this year's event very soon and if you wish to see races from past years take a look at the history section on the menu.
+We published the 2020 History Page shortly after last year's event and if you wish to see races from past years take a look at the history section on the menu.

-We very much hope to deliver a physical event with all the social interaction that normally goes with this event and are already starting to plan that event.
-However, should this once again not be possible we will put on an alternative virtual event.
+As we open the event for entries, we very much intend delivering a physical event for 2021 with all the social interaction that normally goes with this event.
+However, should this once again not be possible due to changes in the current laws, we will put on an alternative virtual event but our focus is very much on delivering a full physical event.

 We still have our main sponsors, Tata Steel and Runtech, Standing by us, alongside all our other sponsors.